 We know that pronouns are parts of speech that replace nouns in a sentence.
 Instead of saying:

 Susan took Susan's children to school and then drove Susan's car to the mechanic.
-Bill, the mechanic, used Bill's tools to fix Susan's car.
+Bill, the mechanic, used Bill's tools to fix Susan's car.you would probably write:

 Susan took her children to school and then drove her car to the mechanic.
 Karen, the mechanic, used her tools to fix Susan's car.